NativeScript/firebase/packages/firebase-admob/README.md

 <!-- If you are interested in creating and loading an ad with Ad Manager, follow the same prerequisites, platform setup, mobile ads SDK initialization steps outlined in this documentation. , and then see creating and loading an ad with Ad Manager for further instructions. -->

 ## Installation
+To install `@nativescript/firebase-admob`, run the following command in the root directory of the  project:

 ```cli
 npm install @nativescript/firebase-admob